jlain36/jlain36.github.io/Enhancement_Two.md

-## Enhancement Two: Data Structures and Algorithms
+## Enhancement Two: Data Structures & Algorithms

 I chose to enhance the final project for IT-145: Foundation in Application development for the data structures and algorithms component of the CS-499 Capstone project.
 This project was originally developed in August 2018.
 This project uses the Java programming language.
 It was developed using the NetBeans IDE version 8.2.
 This program is a Zoo Monitoring System that monitors Zoo animals and animal habitats.